electricbookworks/electric-book/_docs/setup/upgrading.md

 ---
-title: Upgrading a project
+title: Upgrading or updating a project
 categories: setup
 order: 60
 ---

-# Upgrading a project
+# Upgrading or updating a project

 The Electric Book template is developing all the time.
 Sometimes you'll want to add features from later versions into a project built on an earlier version.

 This is rarely a simple exercise.
 Especially while the template is still at v0.x.x, fundamental features like `metadata`-generated tag names and folder structures might change.

+Also, if you're working on a family of projects with common files, you may want to update projects based on changes in another, to keep files in sync.

+## Upgrading manually

 So upgrading is a largely manual exercise of knitting your content, styles and templates into a new copy of the template.